rimaraf/static-blog/README.md

 # Static Jekyll based blog

 I've stitched together a no nonsense static webpage for blogging.
 The cursor symbol next to the blog title is blinking like a prompt - just for fun.
 The site is based on Jekyll and easy (and free) to host on GitHub Pages.
+It also adapts to smaller screens.

 <img src="screenshot.png" width="500">